The 2019 Conservative Party leadership election is not the leadership election Tories in Britain wanted, but the one they needed.

 The remaining ballots will eliminate the candidate with the lowest backing, regardless of how many votes they get.
 Assuming there are no withdrawals from the race, there will be a third ballot on 19 June and two ballots on 20 June.
 After the fifth and final ballot on Thursday, the Conservative membership will get its say.

 2019 Conservative Party Leadership First Ballot

 Boris Johnson was the top vote-getter by a mile in the first ballot of Conservative MPs on Thursday, 13 June.
-He won a simple majority of MPs, which, if it holds together, guarantees him a spot in the final ballot.

 Three candidates were eliminated for failing to reach the five-percent threshold: Esther McVey, Andrea Leadsom, and Mark Harper.

 The following MPs are confirmed candidates as of 10 June 2019.
 In brackets next to the candidate’s name is how they aligned in the 2016 Brexit referendum.